Accessing YSJ Connect - Jobs and Opportunities, useful links

 advertise some part-time jobs on their job vacancy pages.
 A copy of

-the City of York weekly vacancy bulletin is displayed in the Career
+the City of York weekly vacancy bulletin is displayed on the

 It is possible to find temporary work via recruitment agencies